benpingilley/tobitnet/README.md

 # Penalized Tobit Regression

-The `tobitnet` package provides methods for fitting penalized Tobit models:
+The `gtobitnet` package provides methods for fitting penalized Tobit models:

-- `tobitnet` fits the Tobit model with a weighted elastic net penalty using generalized coordinate descent
+- `gtobitnet` fits the Tobit model with a weighted elastic net penalty using generalized coordinate descent
-- `tobitscad` fits the Tobit model with a SCAD penalty using a local linear approximation algorithm
+- `gtobitscad` fits the Tobit model with a SCAD penalty using a local linear approximation algorithm

 See Jacobson and Zou (2023) for details.